-The compiler implements the following intrinsic functions to give access to specific 68K/CPU32 instructions.
+The compiler implements the following intrinsic functions to give access to specific PowerPC instructions.
 See the processor manufacturer's documentation for details on machine instructions.

-Intrinsic functions can be selectively disabled with the -Xintrinsic-mask=n (-X154=n) option, where n is a bit mask that can be given in hex. n defaults to 0xf.
+Intrinsic functions can be selectively disabled with the -Xintrinsic-mask=n (-X154=n) option, where n is a bit mask that can be given in hex; mask bits can be OR-ed to select more than one. n defaults to 0xf for most targets, or, when -tPPCEV is selected, to 0x1f; for PPC405 and PPC440, n defaults to 0x2f.